 During or after your risk assessment processes, you may have Assessment Risks to add to one or more existing Risk Registers.
 If configured by an Admin, you can use the Promote Risks to Registers user action to accomplish this:

-- From the Risk Assessment record, select Promote Risks to Registers in the Actions menu.
+- From the Assessment record, select Promote Risks to Registers in the Actions menu.
 This action may have a different label in your Vault.

 - In the dialog, select the Assessment Risks that you want to add to the intended Risk Register.